WhereToGoForMyHoliday.com

 The Grafton Quarter

-The Grafton Quarter is the focal point of Dublin’s southside, particularly Grafton Street, which is one of Dublin’s largest shopping streets.
-There are countless options for accommodation around this area, along with an abundance of shops, cafes, bars, and restaurants.
-At the top of Grafton Street lies the beautiful and peaceful St Stephen’s Green Park, where you can take a break from the city and spend some time in some nature.
+The Grafton Quarter is the focal point of Dublin's southside, particularly Grafton Street, which is one of Dublin's most prominent shopping streets.
+This area often has an exciting array of buskers and street performers, who are particularly appealing to those with kids.
+There are also countless options for accommodation around this area, along with an abundance of shops, cafes, bars, and restaurants.

 The Medieval Quarter